 Editorial Use Vs. Commercial Use

-There is often a lot of confusion as to what constitutes editorial and commercial use.
+When a photographer wants to sell stock photos, there is often a lot of confusion as to what constitutes editorial and commercial use.
 Images used for informational purposes in newspapers, magazines, books, and blogs are generally considered editorial use.
 The fact that there are commercial advertisements on the pages of these publications and websites does not mean that the images are being used commercially.
 That is a huge myth that has been perpetuated for decades and refuses to die.
 These images do not legally require model releases or property releases.

 Commercial use, on the other hand, involves profit-seeking ventures such as advertisements, products, and product packaging.
-Images used on products and for advertising purposes are commercial in nature and will require releases from models and property owners.
+Images used on products and for advertising purposes are commercial and will require releases from models and property owners.
 And they will have to be sold under licensing agreements that allow for commercial use -- which usually means more profit for you as the photographer.

 The confusion arises because many photo agencies and clients require their contributors to provide model and property releases for all images they submit, even those that are being sold for editorial use only.
-So while the law might not require releases, these businesses choose to require releases anyway merely because they are scared to death of litigation and want to cover themselves as much as possible.
+So while the law might not require releases, these businesses choose to have releases anyway merely because they are scared to death of litigation and want to cover themselves as much as possible.
 It can be frustrating for photographers, but it is what it is.

 Exclusive vs. non-exclusive stock images